 vey fought – they thought

 goverrinmint – guvmint (Pik Botha discovered the ‘R’ in guvmint, his only achievement as Minister of Foreign Affairs.
-He was better at local affairs, taking gewillige meisies to farms for frolics around the braai)
+He was actually better at local affairs, taking gewillige meisies to farms for frolics around the braai)

 gewillige meisies – willing lasses